glemaitre/traffic-sign-detection/README.md

 ## Compilation

-*Create a binary folder:
+* Create a binary folder:

 `mkdir bin`

-*Move to the created folder:
+* Move to the created folder:

 `cd bin`

-*Create the `MakeFile` via qmake:
+* Create the `MakeFile` via qmake:

 `qmake-qt4 ../`

-*Compile the code to generate the executable:
+* Compile the code to generate the executable:

 `make`

+* In order to run the code:

+`./traffic-sign-detection ../test-images/different0035.jpg`